-Have you seen those tall wooden welcome signs on people’s front porches but been intimidated on how to make one?
+Have you seen those tall diy welcome sign for front porch but been intimidated on how to make one?
 I created an easy and inexpensive DIY Front Porch Welcome Sign that I wanted to share with all of you!

 I sanded down the edges with a sanding block I had on hand.